rotanen/lemma-info/syntax-explanation.md

       {h | t}: {f h | map f t}
     ]

+A short same-line type annotation syntax is available for term definitions with no parameters:

+    x @ Int = 1

 ## Datatype definitions

 As in Haskell, type and constructor names must begin with capital letters.